emoon/minifb/README.md

 - Returns scale multipliers (`1.0` = 100%).
 - If `window == NULL`, outputs still receive a safe fallback (`1.0`) when their pointers are non-`NULL`.
 - Some backends provide real scale values (for example Retina/HiDPI); others currently return fixed `1.0`.
+- On X11, scale detection is implemented (Xresources/XRandR/fallbacks), but in many desktop setups the value is effectively startup-time and may not update dynamically after changing global scale while the app is running.

 If you define layout in logical units and need drawable-coordinate values for `mfb_set_viewport()`, convert explicitly: